PTC-Education/UR3-Analytics/README.md

 ## Modeling

 ### Data Understanding
-In Thingworx, you can log properties in a remote thing by selecting the property and checking the 'logged' box.
+In Thingworx, you can log properties in a remote thing by selecting the property and checking the <strong>logged</strong> box.
 In order to log properties to a value stream, the remote thing must have a value stream entity specified, in this case, UR3-valuestream is selected.
 The property value is logged to the value stream when the value of the logged property changes.

 Kepware is set to scan for new property values every 10 ms, which can lead to many values being logged.
 In our case, we are only interested in certain rows of data, and not every single new value that logs to the value stream.